adrianyau/Final-Project-Tableau/README.md

 # Final-Project-Tableau

 ## Project/Goals
 The project was to demonstrate visualization techniques with Tableau and show any trends with a data source provided.
-The goal is to turn data comparisons into bars, charts, maps, and plots that are easy for the general audience to understand.
+The goal is to turn data comparisons into bars, charts, maps, and plots that are easy to present for the general audience to understand.

 ## Process
 ### (your step 1)